 The home of Pizza Hut, Graham crackers, and helium is a beautiful place to live.
 And, with its lush prairies and rambling parks, Kansas is also a great place to raise a family.
 If you have ever thought about adoption in Kansas, now is the perfect time to start.

-Adoption in Kansas though Foster Care
+Adoption in Kansas through Foster Care

 Adoption through foster care is fairly inexpensive.
 It is usually less than $3,600 in legal and home study fees.
-In addition, the state of Kansas will reimburse adopting families up to $2,000 per child with special needs, which includes children that are over 12 or part of a larger sibling group.
+Also, the state of Kansas will reimburse adopting families up to $2,000 per child with special needs, which includes children that are over 12 or part of a larger sibling group.

 There are currently over 500 children who are already available for adoption in the Kansas foster care system.
 It includes children of all ages, races, ethnicities, and socio-economic backgrounds.
 The majority of those children already free for adoption are school-aged (around 8 years old,) part of a sibling group of three or more, or have special developmental needs.